YQ0195/SC1015_LOL/README.md

 # Conclusion
 Due to the high false negative rates for all factors, there is still a very good chance of winning despite being behind at the 10th minute mark, and that despite deficits in the early-game, they are still winnable if you play them out.
 # What did we learn from this project
-We learned about fitting the Logistic Regression model and what it tells us, as well as the possibility of stopping snowball leads in "League of Legends".
+- Fitting the Logistic Regression model and what it tells us
+- Differences between Logistic Regression and Decision Tree models
+- Possibility of stopping snowball leads in "League of Legends"
+- Effectiveness of data visualization using strip plot in the case of mixed data- categorical and numerical
 # References
 https://www.kaggle.com/datasets/bobbyscience/league-of-legends-diamond-ranked-games-10-min?select=high_diamond_ranked_10min.csv